Updated: Dec 28, 2021

 There were those blue days sometimes when something happened that made me sad and I just wished I did not had to stay in boarding school, I just longed to be home.

-On a few days like this I had a small but wonderful experience that meant a lot to me.
+On a few days like this I had a simple but wonderful experience that meant a lot to me.
 While sitting in class feeling sad and unable to concentrate, a little bird came and sit in the window and chirp so happily and free.
 It was small things like this that made me feel so close to God that I couldn't stay sad.
 This is the reason why I love to paint and draw - it is the little things that leads to the big things.

 Over the years my love for God and His Word grew to a passionate relationship.
 The more time I spend in His Word the more I love it.
 It became the authority by which I live, breathe and think.
 It is a constant growing process that shapes my life and character.